neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-cities-of-the-world.md

+# Additional Challenge: Next.js

-# 🏙️ Cities of the World 🌇
+## 🏙️ Cities of the World 🌇

 > Required Sessions:
 >
 > - Next.js Basics and Routing
 > - Next.js Dynamic Routes

 Let's build an app that lists 10 cities.
 Each city in the list will link to a detailed information page about that city.
-This will practice `Next.js Basics and Routing` and `Next.js Dynamic Routes`.
+This will practice **Next.js Basics and Routing** and **Next.js Dynamic Routes**.

-1. Create a new `nextjs` app.
+1. Create a new Next.js app:

    ```bash
    npx create-next-app@latest
    ```

-   then if you called the project cities
+   Then, if you named the project `cities`, navigate into the directory and install dependencies:

    ```bash
    cd cities
    npm i
    ```

-   then
+   Open the project and start the development server:

    ```bash
    code .
    npm run dev
    ```

 2. Let's create a source of data.
-Create a new directory called `lib` and then add a file called `data.js`.
-   Paste in the following contents.
+Create a new directory called `lib` and add a file called `data.js`.
+Paste the following contents:

      <details>
-     <summary>Get your cities data here</summary>
+     <summary>Click here for cities data</summary>

    ```js
    export const cities = [